duckdb/duckdb-web/_posts/2021-11-01-moving-holistic.md

-_TLDR: DuckDB, a free and Open-Source analytical data management system, has a windowing API that can compute complex moving aggregates like inter-quartile ranges and median absolute deviation much faster than the default approaches._
+_TLDR: DuckDB, a free and Open-Source analytical data management system, has a windowing API that can compute complex moving aggregates like inter-quartile ranges and median absolute deviation much faster than the conventional approaches._

 In a [previous post](/2021/10/13/windowing.html), we described the DuckDB windowing architecture and mentioned the support for some advanced moving aggregates.
-In this post, we will compare the performance various possible moving implementations of these functions and explain how DuckDB's faster implementations work.
+In this post, we will compare the performance various possible moving implementations of these functions and explain how DuckDB's performant implementations work.

 <!--more-->